geogardenclub/geogardenclub.github.io/docs/developer-guide/data-model/document-data-model.md

 ### Forum Topic entity representation

 These entities are used to populate the "Forums" screen, which lists all the topics.
+GGC supports private messages between gardeners.
+If the `to` and `message` Strings are not `null` then the topic is a private message between the `userID` and the `to` userID.
+The `message` field contains the content of the private message.
+The `eventDate` field is used for topics that are associated with an event, such as a chapter meeting or a chapter challenge.

 ```dart
 const factory ForumTopic({